KhairKhair/Image-To-Music-converter/README.md

 6. `pip install pillow` - For image processing.

 ### Instructions for Use
+1. change directory to same directory to where you downloaded files in main

-1. Run `tinker.py`.
+2. Run `tinker.py`.
-2. In the Tkinter window, upload an image.
+3. In the Tkinter window, upload an image.
-3. Choose the tempo and key signature, or use the 'Set Tempo' and 'Set Key Signature' buttons for automatic settings.
+4. Choose the tempo and key signature, or use the 'Set Tempo' and 'Set Key Signature' buttons for automatic settings.
-4. Select the instrument for the melody and harmony parts.
+5. Select the instrument for the melody and harmony parts.
-5. Click 'Play Music' to start the playback.
+6. Click 'Play Music' to start the playback.
-6. Use the 'Stop Playing' button to stop the music and close the matplotlib window.
+7. Use the 'Stop Playing' button to stop the music and close the matplotlib window.

 ### How It Works